cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 While there are public repositories and package managers that sign packages and provide the means to verify those signatures, high assurance environments should minimize ingesting

 from public repositories.
 Moderate assurance environments should only ingest public packages if they can assess the risk level with techniques such as CVE scanning.
 High assurance environments may potentially leverage verification by reproducibility[^31].
-Organizations should host their own package managers and artefact repositories, and restrict build machines to pull from only those sources.
+Organizations should host their own package managers and artifact repositories, and restrict build machines to pull from only those sources.
 When this is not possible, the organization should employ compensating mechanisms, such as defensive programming[^32], to reduce the potential impact of compromised packages ingested from untrusted repositories.

 #### Generate an immutable SBOM of the code

 _Assurance categories: Moderate to high and risk categories: moderate to high_

-While rebuilding a software artefact, it is best practice to also generate an SBOM[^33] for the software.
+While rebuilding a software artifact, it is best practice to also generate an SBOM[^33] for the software.
 A generated SBOM provides a clear list of the contents within the final software package.
 Consumers of the software will then be able to analyse the SBOM, aligning it with vulnerability data to directly identify vulnerabilities based upon the exact package contents.

 There are currently two well known SBOM specifications: SPDX[^34] and CycloneDX[^35].
 A SBOM is preferably generated during the build process.
 For third party software, a SBOM can be generated using software composition analysis.
 The SBOM data generated by using the build time data will be more accurate as the build process has visibility of the dependencies used to generate the software.
 A SBOM generated through scanning isn't likely to capture issues such as the toolchain introducing a bug.
 SBOMs may also be generated manually.